seyedrazavi/blog.srazavi.com/_drafts/are-our-minds-like-computers-1.markdown

 We can now see the problem of a looming vicious circularity.
 If representation depends on socio-cultural practice, what does socio-cultural practice depend upon?
 It depends on cognition.
 But we have said cognition depends on computation and so forth into an infinite regress.

 There are a number of ways out of this regress.
 One is to deny Hutto et al's claim that there are no tenable naturalized theories of content that satisfy the demands of a computational basis of cognition.
 In other words, content does not have to depend on socio-cultural practices at all.
 Semantics could be explained otherwise.
 Perhaps one of a number of promising theories may be offered.
 Such as teleosemantic or phenomenal intentionality theories.
-I hope to write about these at some point on this blog.

 Another way out may be to deny the idea that computation is always necessarily about symbol manipulation.
 Our models may be inescapably symbolic because of the way we have to build them.
 Connectionism is the idea that cognition doesn't depend on symbolic representation as commonly conceived [[6](#6)].
 Some connectionists deny cognition is computational at all.
 Others point towards a way of biocomputing that lacks the dependency on representation.
-Getting rid of representation as the basis of cognition has its admirers [[7](#7)] and is a topic worth its own post.

 ## Provisional conclusion